Lab 5: Svelte II (Loading Data & Reactivity)

 key), number of followers (followers

-key), etc. and display them in a <dl>
+key), etc. and wrap them in a <dl>

 It should look like this before any styling is applied: